PaulBernier/factomjs/README.md

 cli.getEntry('caf017da212bb68ffee2ba645e1488e5834863743d50972dd3009eab2b93eb42');
 ```

 You may notice that the entry returned doesn't have a timestamp populated.
 That's because the timestamp is actually stored in the Entry Block that contains this Entry.
-The way to retrieve this information is to rewind the chain this entry is part of until finding the Entry Block it was part of.
-The library offers a convenient way to do that:
+The library offers a convenient way to also retrieve that information:

 ```javascript
 cli.getEntryWithBlockContext('caf017da212bb68ffee2ba645e1488e5834863743d50972dd3009eab2b93eb42');
 ```

-As stated above `getEntryWithBlockContext` has to rewind the blockchain until finding the Entry Block which makes this method much more expensive (depending on how far back the entry is in the chain).
 The entry returned will have its timestamp populated and an additional `blockContext` field that is structured as follow:

 ```javascript
 // Note that the timestamps here are in epoch seconds whereas the timestamp attribute of the Entry itself is in timestamp milliseconds